skinnylatte/ajt/content/about.md

 In 2012, she also helped to start the [Gyanada Foundation](https://gyanada.org), a non-profit that works to improve education outcomes for underprivileged children in Mumbai and Ranchi, particularly girls.

 Adrianna is happy to assist any founders from under-represented communities and / or who work in emerging markets.
-You may book time with her by cliocking [contact](/contact) to get in touch.
+You may book time with her by clicking [contact](/contact) to get in touch.